goreraks/btp-cloud-platform/docs/50-administration-and-ops/Export_Customizing_Transports_fa7366c.md

 -   Display a list of customizing requests.

--   Create new customizing transport requests.
+-   Create new customizing requests or its tasks.

--   Display the customizing tasks and objects of a customizing transport request.
+-   Display the Tasks, Objects, Attributes and Logs of a customizing request.

--   Display the objects recorded in a customizing task.
+-   Display the objects recorded in a task.

 -   Display the table keys recorded for an object.

--   Check customizing transport requests.

--   Release customizing transport requests.
+-   Release customizing requests or its tasks.

--   Assign a transport request to your user

--   Create tasks for other users.
+-   Take over the ownership of Request or Task

--   Change transport category.
+-   Change request category.

--   Take over tasks and transports from other users and assign them to your user.